dora-metrics/pelorus/docs/GettingStarted/configuration/ExporterFailure.md

 - Navigate to an existing Incident.
 - Use the upper left Menu and select Configure -> Form Layout.
 - Create a new field (String, Table or reference a List).

+## Configuring PagerDuty

+### Default workflow

+By default, Failure Time Exporter(s) configured to work with PagerDuty will:

+* Monitor all incidents in the domain of the token used to access it.

+* The application(s) monitored must have the same name of the service linked to the incident.

+* Incidents will be considered resolved when their statuses change to `Resolved`.

+### Custom workflow

+Failure Time Exporter(s) configured to work with PagerDuty can be easily adjusted to adapt to custom workflow(s), like:

+* Monitor issues of only specific urgencies, using [PAGERDUTY_URGENCY](#pagerduty_urgency).

+* Monitor issues of only specific priorities, using [PAGERDUTY_PRIORITY](#pagerduty_priority).